Once you have been approved for your global experience (by Saint A's), required next steps include the following:

-Finalize your course selection for the semester you will be away.
-It is important to remember that your Course Approval Form (PDF/309KB) will be accessible to you while abroad.
-You should use this copy to complete your registration with your education abroad provider organization or college/university.
+Finalize your global course selection.
+It is important to remember that your Course Approval Form (PDF/505.1KB) must be accessible to you while abroad.
+You should use this copy to complete your registration with your global provider organization or college/university.
 If you are unable to complete a registration reflecting these courses, please contact your Department Chairperson and the Office of International Programs via e-mail for alternate course approval.

 3. Complete the Enrollment Forms

-Complete the Study Abroad Enrollment Forms on the Study Abroad Portal.
-All enrollment forms are due by prior to the mandatory pre-departure session.
+Complete the Enrollment Process on the Study Abroad Portal.
+All enrollment forms are due prior to the mandatory pre-departure session.
 The following forms must be submitted and/or completed online:

 - Communication Authorization

-- Course Approval Form (PDF/309KB) - with signatures of your Department Chair & the Director, International Programs (non-Saint Anselm programs only)
+- Course Approval Form (PDF/505.1KB) - with signatures of your Department Chair & the Director, International Programs (non-Saint Anselm programs only)